 It is wise to investigate hospice programs well in advance, as there may be a waiting list for some facilities.
 Consider what will be expected of you and whether the hospice’s philosophy of care—including use of antibiotics, resuscitation, and hydration—matches that of your loved one and other family members.
 And ask about support programs for caregivers and availability of inpatient services.

 Locating a Hospice Program Near You

 To locate a hospice program near you, ask a doctor for a referral or contact:

 800-658-8898 (toll-free in the U.S.)

-Adapted with permission from Coping with Grief and Loss, a special health report published by Harvard Health Publications.
+Adapted with permission from Coping with Grief and Loss: A guide to healing, a special health report published by Harvard Health Publications.